rcmdnk/python-template/README.md

 # python-template

-Template for python project using poetry.
+Template for python project using poetry. abc.

 This **README.md** will be overwritten by **setup.sh**.